sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
+- [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Swap It](https://github.com/shantsis/swap-it-sketch), by Shaina Hantsis: A sketch plugin to replace symbols across multiple artboards easily from libraries or a local document.
+- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
+This Plugin requires Sketch 3.8.
+- [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
+- [Prism](https://github.com/ment-mx/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
+- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [Gallery](https://material.io/resources/gallery), by Google LLC: Quickly upload and sync Sketch artboards to Gallery collections.
+- [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu
+- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
+- [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
+- [Contrast](https://github.com/romannurik/Sketch-Contrast#readme), by Roman Nurik: A Sketch plugin to show a pass/fail type contrast report.
+- [typex](https://github.com/reinvanoyen/typex), by reinvanoyen: Highly configurable text styles to web (css, sass, html, json, ...) export plugin
+- [⚓️ Sketch SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
+- [Symbol Namer](https://github.com/perrysmotors/symbol-namer), by Giles Perry: A plugin to help you rename symbols.
+Save default values, use override text, and do powerful, pattern-based renaming.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
-- [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.